Copyright Match Tool

 Using the tool

 - If you’re eligible for the tool, you’ll see the Copyright section in your left navigation in YouTube Studio.

-- Under the Copyright section, monitor the Matches tab to see any very similar videos that we find uploaded to YouTube.
+- Under the Copyright section, monitor the Matches tab to see any similar videos that we find uploaded to YouTube.

 - There are several actions you can take when reviewing matches in the tool, depending on how you want to manage your rights:

-- Message the channel - Initiate a conversation with the uploading channel notifying them that the reupload has been identified.
+- Message the channel - Start a conversation with the uploading channel notifying them that the reupload has been identified.
 You can keep track of who you’ve notified in the Messages tab and continue the conversation over email.

 - Request removal - Submit a legal request for YouTube to remove the matched video from the site.
 You have two options when choosing this action:

 - Scheduled: Send a 7-day notice - Send the channel a notice to remove the video.
-After 7 days, if they haven’t removed the video, it will be taken down and they may receive a copyright strike.
+After 7 days, if they haven’t removed the video, it will be taken down and they may get a copyright strike.

-No worries - that’s totally fine.
+No worries - that’s fine.
 You can archive a match to remove it from your Matches tab.
 We’ll only send each match once, so you won’t see those videos again.

 There are a few reasons why we might not scan for matches to one of your uploads: